BCE Inc. (NYSE:BCE) Shares Bought by Zions Bancorporation N.A.

 BCE Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Saturday, October 15th.
-Shareholders of record on Thursday, September 15th were given a $0.719 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Saturday, October 15th.
+Investors of record on Thursday, September 15th were paid a dividend of $0.719 per share.
+This is a boost from BCE’s previous quarterly dividend of $0.72.
+This represents a $2.88 dividend on an annualized basis and a dividend yield of 6.27%.
 The ex-dividend date of this dividend was Wednesday, September 14th.
-This is a boost from BCE’s previous quarterly dividend of $0.72.
-This represents a $2.88 annualized dividend and a yield of 6.27%.
-BCE’s payout ratio is 112.05%.
+BCE’s payout ratio is currently 112.05%.

 Analyst Ratings Changes

 BCE has been the subject of a number of recent analyst reports.
-National Bank Financial decreased their price target on shares of BCE from C$71.00 to C$68.00 in a research report on Thursday, September 29th.
+Scotiabank decreased their price target on shares of BCE from C$69.00 to C$65.50 in a research report on Tuesday, October 11th.
 StockNews.com assumed coverage on shares of BCE in a research report on Wednesday, October 12th.
 They set a “hold” rating for the company.
+TD Securities raised shares of BCE from a “hold” rating to a “buy” rating in a report on Thursday, October 13th.
 Canaccord Genuity Group decreased their price objective on shares of BCE from C$70.00 to C$66.00 in a report on Friday, July 22nd.
-Scotiabank decreased their price objective on shares of BCE from C$69.00 to C$65.50 in a report on Tuesday, October 11th.
-Finally, TD Securities raised shares of BCE from a “hold” rating to a “buy” rating in a report on Thursday, October 13th.
+Finally, National Bank Financial decreased their price objective on shares of BCE from C$71.00 to C$68.00 in a report on Thursday, September 29th.
 Six research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $65.15.

 BCE Inc, a telecommunications and media company, provides wireless, wireline, Internet, and television (TV) services to residential, business, and wholesale customers in Canada.
 The company operates through three segments: Bell Wireless, Bell Wireline, and Bell Media.
 The Bell Wireless segment offers wireless voice and data communication products and services, as well as consumer electronics products.